uliana1one/KeyPass/TECHNICAL_SUMMARY.md

 KeyPass is a self-sovereign login and identity system replacing "Sign in with Google" using DIDs and crypto wallets, integrated with Polkadot parachains.

 **Current Reality:**
-A multi-chain authentication SDK with partial DID/SBT support, primarily focused on Moonbeam with limited KILT integration.
-The project is **~60%** complete relative to its stated ambitions.
+A multi-chain authentication SDK with robust DID/SBT support, strong Moonbeam integration and substantial KILT parachain integration.
+The project is **~75%** complete relative to its stated ambitions.

 ---